-Seville is a city with an amazingly complex and interesting history.
-But it’s not just the historical recounts and architecture that tell the story of Seville.
+Historic bars in Seville abound, as Seville is a city with an amazingly complex and interesting history.
+It’s not just the historical recounts and architecture that tell the story of Seville.

 El Rinconcillo